nmathey/finasync/README.md

 	To delete everything created with this command: `finasync realt rent deleteall`

-- For syncing as a single portfolio line in "others assets" category (API Key NOT NEEDED but less properties details) `poetry run python -m finasync realt other-detailed`
+- For syncing every each properties in "others assets" category (API Key NOT NEEDED but less properties details) `poetry run python -m finasync realt other-detailed`

 	To delete everything created with this command: `finasync realt other-detailed delete`